awbartko/BusinessWebsite/README.md

 I WANT TO find a real estate expert
 SO THAT purchase a real estate property that will best fit my needs and within my budget

-AS A realtor
+AS AN investor
-I WANT TO provide the best guidance to my clients
+I WANT TO search for an investment property
-SO THAT I can assist my clients meet their buying and selling objectives
+SO THAT I can make a great profit
 ```